molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 [Download](https://github.com/fdlk/molgenis-cargo) the entire project from GitHub.

-**Setting your molgenis-server.properties**
-MOLGENIS will try to find its property file at *<user_home>/.molgenis/omx/*.
-Create this folder, and create the molgenis-server.properties file.
-Open the file and write the following lines:

-	db_user=molgenis
-	db_password=molgenis
-	db_uri=jdbc:mysql://localhost/omx
-	admin.password=admin
-	user.password=admin

-Remember the *omx* specified in your db_uri, because this will be the name of the database you will create later on in MySQL.
-This effectively means that whatever you call your database, your db_uri should point to it.

 **Setting up your MySQL**
 If you are unfamiliar with MySQL, follow one of their [MySQL installation guides](http://dev.mysql.com/doc/refman/5.7/en/windows-installation.html).
 Once you have a MySQL server running, login as admin user and type the following commands: